 a partnership to offer Bachelor degree programs in the Northern Santa Barbara County.

-This partnership is making it easy for you to continue your education in Liberal Studies
+This partnership is making it easy for you to continue your education in Child Development

-Bachelor of Arts in Liberal Studies degree program applicants may be considered for
+Bachelor of Science in Child Development degree applicants may be considered for admission

-admission if they have completed a minimum of 32 semester units of transferable college
+if they have completed a minimum of 32 semester units of transferable college credit

-credit from a regionally accredited college or university.
-The 32 college credits
+from a regionally accredited college or university.
+The 32 college credits should

 Contact the Allan Hancock College University Transfer Center at 922 6966 ext 3363